arotem3/ivp/README.md

   * As an example, `std::valarray<double>` will behave as expected with any of the explicit `ivp` methods by adding the declaration: `struct numcepts::is_real<std::valarray<double>> : std::true_type {};` Nevertheless, the implementation for `std::ranges::forward_range` may be more efficient for `std::valarray<double>` for larger `n`.
 * `numcepts::ScalarType[]`: this is an array whose elements are `numcepts::ScalarType`.
 The size of these arrays is passed to the constructor of the IVP solver and the solver allocates the needed work arrays using `std::vector`s.
 * `std::ranges::forward_range`: this is any container with `begin` and `end` and over which we can iterate several times.
 It is implicitly assumed that the elements of these ranges satsify the `numcepts::ScalarType` constraint so that all operations on these ranges is logical.
 Many `std` containers naturally satisfy this condition (and namely `std::vector`), so this implementation is the most generic for vector valued initial value problems.
 Since all of the methods requires some amount of extra storage, the IVP solver must be able to store the type and it must be initialized correctly on construction of the IVP solver.
   * For example, if using an `std::vector<double>`, the size of the vector must be specified to the constructor of the IVP solver.
-The size is then passed to all of the work variables needed (e.g. 2 vectors are needed for `ForwardEuler` and 8 are needed for `ARK5E4`).
+The size is then passed to all of the work variables needed (e.g. 2 vectors are needed for `ForwardEuler` and 8 are needed for `ARK5E4`, etc.).
 If instead we are using `std::array<double, 5>` nothing needs to be passed to the constructor.

 Additional constraints for $y$-types: